Historical GP results...

 This season, there will be 2 concurrent Grands Prix running.
 These are:

-- TMC-3T - Tactical Match Course Grand Prix Series - 20 record shots with 5 sighters at start of match.
+- TMC-4T - Tactical Match Course Grand Prix Series - NEW 30 record shots match with 5 sighters at start of match.
+As of 2018, Muzzle Brakes are permitted, with care...

-2017 NOTE: 40 shot IMC change does NOT stop any match or championship being contested by 50 or 80 or any other number of shots.
-It is also expected, with our Classification and Qualification programs being based on the 50 shot IMC, that any shooter may choose to shoot the second 10 shots at 600 to attain a 50 shot match total.
+IMC HPR NOTE: 40 shot IMC does NOT stop any match or championship being contested shooting 50 or 80 or any other number of shots in a match.
+It is also expected, with our Classification and Qualification programs being based on the 50 shot IMC, that any shooter may choose to shoot the second 600 string of 10 shots to attain a 50 shot match total for Classification and Qualification programs.
 Shooters should NOT be discouraged from doing this.

 The GP is run for the following rifle specifications as follows: